Yes, RUNES is one of our dandy topics today. We are going to discuss it!

-The word rune has its origins in the "Norse" language, particularly spoken in Northern Germany, Europe.
+The word rune has its origins in the "Norse" language, particularly spoken in Northern Germany, and Europe.
 It has deep connections with the "Rowan Tree", which was spiritually revered and Runa is the source word used to describe the Rowan tree.

 With time and the beginning of Christian roots, the word Runa was transformed into Runes as we know them today.
 These symbols had been used for magical purposes even before they started to be used in writing.
 You may find many runic inscriptions on rocks, weapons, jewelry, and graves to ensure the safe journey of a departed loved one to the other world.

-Runes have been deeply associated with and connected to the Ash tree called Yggdrasill (pronounced as "igg-dra-sil"), located at the centre of the universe and comprising the nine worlds of the Norse Realms together in its branches and roots.
+Runes have been deeply associated with and connected to the Ash tree called Yggdrasill (pronounced as "igg-dra-sil"), located at the center of the universe and comprising the nine worlds of the Norse Realms together in its branches and roots.
 The Well of Fate is said to be beneath the Yggdrasill, as are the three Norn (female spirits who protect the roots of the Yggdrasill by keeping them hydrated with the divine waters of the Well of Fate).
-These Norn also maneuver human lives because they twist, twirl, spin, and intertwine the strings of fate and destiny.
+These Norns also maneuver human lives because they twist, twirl, spin, and intertwine the strings of fate and destiny.
 This is because they strongly believe that fate is not defined or consistent and although it is woven into a human’s or soul’s destiny, it is completely within their power to change it, which I had mentioned in my previous articles where I spoke about the "Law of Free Will," which allows us, humans, to make wise choices, which in turn decide our fate and future.

-The three Norn sisters, viz., Urd (pronounced as' oo-rd’), Verdandi (pronounced as' Ver-dahn-di’) and Skuld (pronounced as' Skoo–ld’), however, represent one’s past, future, and present (what shall be) and this is how they maneuver one’s fate.
+The three Norn sisters, viz., Urd (pronounced as' oo-rd’), Verdandi (pronounced as' Ver-dahn-di’), and Skuld (pronounced as' Skoo–ld’), however, represent one’s past, future, and present (what shall be) and this is how they maneuver one’s fate.

-It is also said that Odin, the wisest in the Divine Realms, was able to know the secrets of the runes as mentioned in the Norse Mythology.
+It is also said that Odin, the wisest in the Divine Realms, was able to know the secrets of the runes as mentioned in Norse Mythology.
 There is another story behind this, which we may discuss in our future articles on runes soon.

 Coming back to runes, there are distinct methods to use and experiment with them.
-You may use them independently, or bind them, or inscribe them, or just draw them in the air, and it will work wonders.
+You may use them independently, bind them, inscribe them, or just draw them in the air, and it will work wonders.

 How to use Runes?